theanaoliveira/AuditLog/README.md

 # Nuget

-To install the package run the following command on the Package Manager Console:
+To install the package, run the following command on the Package Manager Console:

 ```
 PM> Install-Package Gcsb.Connect.AuditLog.Infrastructure